SYNically-ACKward/se-lab-automation/readme.md

 Memory: 4096 \
 Disk: 32Gb \
 NIC1: vmbr0 \
-NIC2: vmbr0 \
-NIC3: vnet1 \
+NIC2: vnet1 \
-NIC4: vnet2 \
+NIC3: vnet2 \
-NIC5: vnet3
+NIC4: vnet3

 ***

 ## Component - Apply pfSense Base Config

 Apply pfSense Base Config will retrieve a config.xml file containing a very basic pfSense configuration from the code repository.
 This workflow will perform the initial interface configuration of the pfSense VM, SSH to the pfSense VM and apply the configuration file.
 It is important that no settings are modified by the user on the pfSense VM before running this component.
 The base credentials of the VM will be set to admin / zscaler.
-The WAN interface is mapped to NIC1, the MGMT interface is mapped to NIC2 and the LANX interfaces are mapped to the respective VNETs.
+The WAN interface is mapped to NIC1 and the LANX interfaces are mapped to the respective VNETs.
 The .1 gateway address for each VNET has been configured on the corresponding LAN interface.
+NAT policies have been configured to NAT the three LAN interfaces to the IP of the WAN interface.
+Security policy is set to allow all outbound traffic by default.

+***

+## Component - Deploy and configure OPNsense

+Deploy and configure OPNsense will pull a OPNsense ISO from an S3 bucket (note that this will take some time) and will deploy a QEMU Virtual Machine with VMID 778 on the ProxMox VE node.
+The VM will have the following specifications by default with the user being prompted to adjust if necessary:

+CPU: 2 \
+Memory: 4096 \
+Disk: 32Gb \
+NIC1: vmbr0 \
+NIC2: vnet1 \
+NIC3: vnet2 \
+NIC4: vnet3

-NAT policies have been configured for NO-NAT on the MGMT interface and to NAT the three LAN interfaces to the IP of the WAN interface.
+A base configuration will be applied during the installation.
+The username and password will be root / zscaler.
+The WAN interface is mapped to NIC1 and the LANX interfaces are mapped to the respective VNETs.
+The .1 gateway address for each VNET has been configured on the corresponding LAN interface.
+NAT policies have been configured to NAT the three LAN interfaces to the IP of the WAN interface.
 Security policy is set to allow all outbound traffic by default.